-If you have a neurological condition like my wife’s multiple sclerosis (MS) you may be familiar with glutathione benefits.
-But chances are, whether you have MS or not, you may very well have never even heard of the “super antioxidant” glutathione.
-And that’s a shame because as the body’s premier antioxidant, an incredibly powerful detoxifier and more, glutathione has the potential to help millions of people feel better….fast.
+If you have a neurological condition like the autoimmune disease Multiple Sclerosis (MS) you may be familiar with glutathione benefits.
+Whether you have MS or not, you may have never even heard of the “super antioxidant” glutathione.
+Glutathione is the body’s premier antioxidant.
+It is an incredibly powerful detoxifier and more.
+It also has the potential to help millions of people feel better quickly.

-Glutathione is commonly discussed on natural healing forums and is well known in the healthy living community.
-We won’t go into detail discussing the biochemistry or metabolism of glutathione here in this blog post though as it is rather complex.
-Instead, we will try to explain (in layperson’s terms) how some of us stand to benefit from supplementation with this powerful antioxidant and discuss how optimizing glutathione levels can be achieved following the anti-inflammatory diet we promote and supplementing with natural nutrients.
-It is critical to maintain optimum levels of glutathione within your body and to avoid depletion if you wish to feel your best, stay healthy and slow the aging process.
+Instead, we will try to explain how some of us stand to benefit from supplementation with this antioxidant.
+We will also discuss how to optimize glutathione levels following the anti-inflammatory diet, and supplementing with natural nutrients.
+It is critical to maintain optimum levels of glutathione within your body.
+It is also critical to avoid depletion if you wish to feel your best, stay healthy and slow the aging process.

-For what it’s worth, our suggestions are based on extensive reading of both the medical and the lay literature and our personal experiences with glutathione optimization.
+For what it’s worth, our suggestions are based on extensive reading of both the medical and the lay literature.
+Along with our personal experiences with glutathione optimization.

 Benefits of Glutathione

 Glutathione plays a critical role in the body’s natural detoxification process.
-The “super antioxidant” glutathione neutralizes toxins (including binding and removing heavy metal toxins like lead and mercury from the body) and makes many other processes in your body run more efficiently.
-As a surgeon who has performed over a thousand gallbladder surgeries, I can appreciate the fact that glutathione helps the liver to detoxify fat before bile is emitted, thus taking the stress off the gallbladder.
-It also plays a critical role in the body’s immune response, DNA repair and the aging process in general.
+It neutralizes toxins and makes many other processes in your body run more efficiently.
+In addition, glutathione plays a critical role in the body’s immune response, DNA repair and the aging process in general.
 In fact, if you have low levels of glutathione the aging process will be accelerated.

-And because it has the ability to help control free radicals, glutathione could potentially help prevent cancer cells from growing and spreading within the body.
-Intravenous glutathione has been shown to trigger cancer cell death.
+Glutathione has the ability to help control free radicals and could help prevent cancer cells from growing and spreading.
+Furthermore, intravenous glutathione has been shown to trigger cancer cell death.
 In fact, a growing number of researchers are now crediting the increase in neurological disease and cancer to glutathione deficiency.
 (1, 2, 3).
-It is also worth noting the administration of IV glutathione has been found to significantly reduce the neurotoxic effects associated with chemotherapy without diminishing the efficacy of chemotherapy.
+Moreover, it is worth noting a glutathione IV has been found to significantly reduce the neurotoxic effects associated with chemotherapy.
+This is all without diminishing the efficacy of chemotherapy.

 Glutathione Can Easily Be Depleted